muffato/muffato.github.io/cv.md

 ## European Bioinformatics Institute (EMBL-EBI), Hinxton, United Kingdom

-I worked in the Comparative Genomics team of the Ensembl genome browser.
+I worked in the Comparative Genomics team of the Ensembl genome browser, aka _Ensembl Compara_.
 The team performed comparative analyses, developed new methods and algorithms (including API and database schema extensions), and applied them to new datasets.
 Scalability was a primary concern as we processed hundreds of genomes under tight timelines.

 I also contributed to the development of the [eHive workflow manager](https://ensembl-hive.readthedocs.io), a system for creating and running workflows on distributed compute resources. eHive scheduled and executed the equivalent of over 1,000 CPU years of compute each year for Ensembl.